ncsa/puppet-profile_memtest/REFERENCE.md

 Data type: `String`

+A multi-line string with space-delimited key value pairs as follows:
-A hash of regex representing a range of nodes and their expected STREAM triad performance values
+- key: regex representing a range of nodes
+- value: the expected STREAM triad performance values for those nodes

 ##### <a name="stream_path"></a>`stream_path`